cape-town-testing/meetup/0/games/taboo/README.md

 ## Overview

-Teams compete against each other in this game.
-Should be 2/3+ players per team
+Those who work in softeware find difficulty in communicating withothers without using jargon.

+This game is a practical exercise at getting better at describing Domain Specfic Language without using jargons or common terms.

 ## Equipment

 Taboo Cards (some populated with words, some can be blank), sand timers, “buzzers” (something that alerts that a taboo word has been used)

-Example cards can be found [here](https://drive.google.com/open?id=0B3E1sKJ8quaCbE1LdjYwaVlYWU0)
+Example cards can be downloaded [here](https://drive.google.com/open?id=0B3E1sKJ8quaCbE1LdjYwaVlYWU0).

 ## Instructions to players

+**Gameplay:**

-**Gameplay:** At the teams own pace, teams do an "art showing" of, usually, 1 to 5 art pieces (cards) at a time.
-The game master will select **and take away**The rules of the game “Taboo” are:
+The rules of the game “Taboo” are:
 * You have two teams (A and B).
 Players from each team must sit alternating (ABABABA…) in a circle.
 * A player from team B starts a timer.
 * A player of Team A starts: The player draws a card from the pile.